 - 1. Open a dos window. - 2.
 At the prompt, type "ftp xxx.xxx.xxx.xxxx" where the x's represent the IP address of the DCP. - 3.
 Hit <ENTER> for user name, and password. - 4.
 Type "put filename.bin" at the ftp prompt, where "filename.bin" represents the released firmware for the device. - 5.
-After file has been transferred successfully, type "quit". - Power cycle the DCP.
+After the file has been transferred successfully, type "quit". - 6.
+Power cycle the DCP.

-8. SETTING UP PRESET LOADS
+9. SETTING UP PRESET LOADS

-8.1.
+9.1.
 SETTING UP A GPI PRESET LOAD - OFFBOARD SERVER

 Please note that this procedure assumes an MVP Server has already been installed and configured.
-If you have not already done so, please refer to Section 6 for instructions on installing and configuring an MVP Server.
+If you have not already done so, please refer to section 7 for instructions on installing and configuring an MVP Server.